Freddie Freeman Player Props: Dodgers vs. Diamondbacks

-After going 0-for-5 in his last game, Freddie Freeman and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Madison Bumgarner) at 9:10 PM ET on Saturday.
+On Sunday, Freddie Freeman (on the back of going 1-for-3) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Diamondbacks.
+He had a one-hit showing in his last game (1-for-3) against the Diamondbacks.

 Freddie Freeman Game Info & Props vs. the Diamondbacks